brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/triggers/README.md

 ![Diagram](../../img/packageTrigger3.png "Diagram")

 We will also update a checkpoint collection to implement the versioning design pattern.
-We will keep a version of each docuemnt as it passes through each checkpoint.
+We will keep a version of each document as it passes through each checkpoint.
 Notice that the diagram above shows the Atlas trigger and fucntion executing in the stitch serverless framework.
 The execution of the code in the trigger takes place outside of Atlas and will not impact database performance.

 ## 1. Create the package trigger
 We will create and atlas trigger __trgPackageCheckpoint__  that will call a function __fncPackageUpdate__   to update the shipment and checkpoint collections everytime the package collection is updated.